 The Beja are divided into clans.
 They are named after their ancestors, and the line of descent is traced through the males.
 Each clan has its own pastures and water sites that may be used by others with permission.
 Clans vary from one to twelve families.
 Disputes between clans are often settled by traditional Beja law; but most day-to-day affairs are managed by the heads of the families.
 The Beja are a hospitable people, always showing kindness to other clans; however, they are not necessarily friendly to foreigners.

 The Beja prefer cross-cousin marriages.
 After a marriage contract has been made, a large gift of livestock, clothing, and other goods is given to the bride's family.
 The goal of young couples is to have many male children and to acquire a great number of female camels.
 Only the wealthiest Beja have more than one wife.

 What are their beliefs?
 Virtually all of the Beja are Muslims; however, they practice what is known as "folk Islam."
 Their beliefs are interwoven with a rich variety of traditional beliefs.
 For example, they believe that men have the power to curse others by giving them the "evil eye."
 They also believe in wicked jinnis (spirits capable of taking on animal forms) and other invisible spirits.
 They believe that evil spirits can cause sickness, madness, and accidents.
 They have adopted many Islamic practices such as repeating prayers, but these prayers are not largely understood.

 What are their needs?
 There are only a small handful of Beja believers.
 Evangelistic tools, added laborers, and increased intercession are the keys to reaching them with the Gospel of Christ.

-* Ask the Lord to raise up strong fellowships of believers among the Beja. * Pray for completion of Bible translation in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people.
+Ask the Lord to raise up strong fellowships of believers among the Beja. * Pray for completion of Bible translation in this people group's primary language.